 Should you or shouldn’t you write a thank you note, email, or letter following a job interview?
 After many years of recruiting, I recently received the best interview thank you letter ever.
 If you write as well as this candidate does (see the letter below), you’re genuinely appreciative, and you’re a great fit, then absolutely send a letter!

 Want some ideas?
 Read this letter and the analysis that follows:

-Thank you for taking the time to speak with me regarding the [Job Title] position at the [Hiring Company].
-This sounds like a wonderful opportunity both in terms of the organization and the position.
+Thank you for taking time to speak with me regarding the [Job Title] position at the [Hiring Company].
+It sounds like a wonderful opportunity both in terms of the organization and the position.
 I have a lot to offer [Hiring Company] as [Job Title], but also in other areas as needed.

 My broad experience in [Hiring Company’s Industry] management would be a strong addition to the team currently in place.
 I understand the needs of my colleagues and see the [Job Title] role as one that requires a service-oriented mentality.
 I want to be helpful when I can but also have the judgment to know when to step back.

 I am not shy about sharing my ideas or thoughts, but do so in a tactful and diplomatic manner.
 I think a good indicator of that was when I was invited by the [Previous Employer] Board of Directors to be a voting member of the Board Search Committee for a new CEO in 2006.
-I was able to gain the respect of a Board that had many members who were prominent in their respective fields including politics, business, and technology.
+I was able to gain the respect of a Board that had many members who were prominent in politics, business, and technology.

-Finally, as a [Credential], I have kept up with the educational requirements necessary to maintain my [Credential], consider myself an expert in [Industry] [Functional Area of Expertise] matters and have a detailed knowledge of the [Functional Area of Expertise] law and state regulations regarding [Industry].
-I have experience in managing [Business Activity], both as a [One Side of the Transaction] and as a [Other Side of the Transaction] in the international realm.
+Finally, as a [Credential], I have kept up with the educational requirements necessary to maintain my [Credential] license.
+I’m an expert in [Industry] [Functional Area of Expertise] matters and have detailed knowledge of [Functional Area of Expertise] law and state regulations regarding [Industry].
+I have experience managing [Business Activity], both as a [One Side of the Transaction] and as a [The other Side of the Transaction] in the international realm.